Tools4everBV/HelloID-Conn-Prov-Source-Caci-Osiris/README.md

 #### Rate limiting

+Currently the _HelloID-Conn-Prov-Source-Caci-Osiris_ connector works as follows:

+1. First retrieve all students from Caci Osiris using a `GET /studenten`.
+2. For each student; we have to do a `GET /studenten/studentNummer` to get a 'so called' `richStudent` object containing information about the educations.

+So, if an organization has a large number of students, a lot of API calls will have to be made.

-The API is rate limited to a max of 50 requests per second.
+The Caci Osiris API is rate limited to a max of 50 requests per second.
 Therefore;

 1. First we retrieve all students and store them in the `$responseStudents` object.